Crypto Taxes Explained in June 2025

 Let’s look at a hypothetical example of how this works in practice:

-- Prior to this loss, your total capital gains for the year was $9,000.
-You can now offset the $7,000 Dogecoin loss from this liability.
-Therefore, your capital gains for the year is now just $2,000.
+• Without this loss, your total capital gains for the year were $9,000.
+You can now deduct the $7,000 Dogecoin loss from this gain.
+Your capital gains for the year become $2,000.

-As we cover in more detail later, some investors will strategically sell their cryptocurrencies at a loss.
+Some investors strategically sell their cryptocurrencies at a loss.
 This helps them reduce their tax bill for the year.
-This is known as tax harvesting and it’s one of the best ways to avoid crypto taxes.
+This is known as tax-loss harvesting, and it’s one of the best ways to avoid crypto taxes.

 Receiving a Salary in Crypto